-Abstract-The emergence of new nanoscale technologies has imposed significant challenges to designing reliable electronic systems in radiation environments.
-A few types of radiation like Total Ionizing Dose (TID) effects often cause permanent damages on such nanoscale electronic devices, and current state-of-theart technologies to tackle TID make use of expensive radiationhardened devices.
+The emergence of new nanoscale technologies has imposed significant challenges to designing reliable electronic systems in radiation environments.
+A few types of radiation like Total Ionizing Dose (TID) can cause permanent damages on such nanoscale electronic devices, and current state-of-the-art technologies to tackle TID make use of expensive radiation-hardened devices.
 This paper focuses on a novel and different approach: using machine learning algorithms on consumer electronic level Field Programmable Gate Arrays (FPGAs) to tackle TID effects and monitor them to replace before they stop working.
 This condition has a research challenge to anticipate when the board results in a total failure due to TID effects.
-We observed internal measurements of the FPGA boards under gamma radiation and used three different anomaly detection machine learning (ML) algorithms to detect anomalies in the sensor measurements in a gamma-radiated environment.
-The statistical results show a highly significant relationship between the $\gamma$ radiation exposure levels and the board measurements.
-Moreover, our anomaly detection results have shown that a One-Class Support Vector Machine with Radial Basis Function Kernel has an average Recall score of 0.95.
-Also, all anomalies can be detected before the boards stop working.
+We observed internal measurements of FPGA boards under gamma radiation and used three different anomaly detection machine learning (ML) algorithms to detect anomalies in the sensor measurements in a gamma-radiated environment.
+The statistical results show a highly significant relationship between the gamma radiation exposure levels and the board measurements.
+Moreover, our anomaly detection results have shown that a One-Class SVM with Radial Basis Function Kernel has an average recall score of 0.95.
+Also, all anomalies can be detected before the boards are entirely inoperative, i.e. voltages drop to zero and confirmed with a sanity check.